guilhermearaujo/Bumbo/README.md

   .toURL()
 ```

+### Functions & filters
+The [documentation](http://guilhermearaujo.me/Bumbo/) provides a comprehensive list of [functions](http://guilhermearaujo.me/Bumbo/Classes/Bumbo/Builder.html) and [filters](http://guilhermearaujo.me/Bumbo/Classes/Bumbo/Filter.html) you can use to manipulate your images.

 ## License

 Bumbo is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](LICENSE) file for more info.